 6.9.c.6.
-Name and telephone number of a person to contact for additional information;
+Name, telephone number, and email of a person to contact for additional information;

 6.9.c.7.
 Any calculations or other necessary explanation of the derivation of specific emissions limitations and conditions including a citation to the applicable emission regulations, control technology guideline, or performance standard provisions and reasons why they are applicable or an explanation of how any alternative emission limitations were developed; and